-Die Roll (DR): At least one one six-sided die (1D6) is required for game play.
-The die is used to resolve combats, make Proficiency Rating Checks (PRCs) determine Random Events and Replacement Points (RPs), and resolve Raid movement attempts in provinces occupied by enemy units.
+Die Roll (DR): Players will need at least one six-sided die to play the game.
+The die is used to resolve combats, determine random events and replacement levels, and resolve raid movement attempts in provinces occupied by enemy units.